tencent cloud

 Prerequisites

-For message production, a message need to be carried with a or more tags when constructing the message body.
+For message production, a tag is required when you construct the message body.

-For message consumption, a message need to be carried with a tag, an asterisk (*), or multiple tag expressions when being subscribed to.
+For message consumption, a single tag, an asterisk (*), or multiple tag expressions are required when you subscribe to messages.

 int totalMessagesToSend = 5;